Generational-Mobility-CH/address-book-parser/README.md

 1. _pages_downloader_: Download the chapter containing the residents register from the address books website.
 2. _pages_preprocessor_: Cut the address book pages columns into single pages, so the OCR can process them more easily.
-3. _Text Extraction_: Extract the text from the scanned address book pages with [ChronoMiner](https://github.com/Paullllllllllllllllll/ChronoMiner), provided by @Paullllllllllllllllll.
+3. _transcriptor_: Extract the text from the address book pages by using LLM (OpenAI).
-4. _persons_data_processor_: Parse the extracted text from step 3. and save each person's name, address and job into a SQL database.
+4. _persons_data_processor_: Parse the extracted text and save each person's information into a SQL database.
-5. _panel_data_: Create the final panel data set that will be used for research from the databese created in step 4.
+5. _panel_data_: From the SQL database. create the final panel data set that will be used for research.

 All relevant data is stored under the `data/` directory.